-Jackson’s final stint as a college coach was from 1997-2000 as offensive coordinator at the University of Southern California.
-He was active in USC’s recruiting of QB Carson Palmer, and he helped guide the first three USC seasons (1998-2000) for Palmer, who went on to join the Bengals in 2003 as the No. 1 overall pick in the draft.
+Jackson coached 14 years in the college ranks before entering the NFL.
+His final stint as a college coach was from 1997-2000 as offensive coordinator at Southern California.
+He was active in USC’s recruiting of Carson Palmer, and he helped guide the first three USC seasons (1998-2000) for Palmer, who went on to join the Bengals in ’03 as the No. 1 overall pick in the draft.

 Born Oct.
 22, 1965 in Los Angeles, Jackson played QB at the University of the Pacific, passing for 2544 yards and 19 TDs over the 1985-86 seasons.
 He began his coaching career at Pacific in 1987.